-If you receive a bomb threat, your calm and quick response is crucial
+If you receive a bomb threat by phone, your calm and quick response is crucial.

-- Listen carefully, be courteous, and do not interrupt the caller. - Keep the caller on the phone as long as possible. - If your phone has a Caller ID display, write down the phone number clearly and accurately. - Do not hang up the phone, even if the caller does. - Indicate to a coworker (by a prearranged signal or note) that a bomb threat has been made, so they can call police and key personnel.
+- Listen carefully, be courteous, and do not interrupt the caller. - Keep the caller on the phone as long as possible. - Try to have another person listen in on the call by using another phone, but only if it will not alert the caller. - If your phone has a Caller ID display, write down the phone number clearly and accurately. - Do not hang up the phone, even if the caller does. - Indicate to a co-worker (by a prearranged signal or note) that a bomb threat has been made, so they can call police and key personnel.
 If the camp is part of a shared facility, contact the facility's key personnel as well.